alejandrosame/nixpkgs/nixos/doc/manual/release-notes/rl-2311/sections/other-changes/cawbird.md

-- The `cawbird` package is dropped from nixpkgs, as it got broken by the Twitter API closing down and has been abandoned upstream.
+- The package `cawbird` is dropped from nixpkgs.
+It broke by the Twitter API closing down and has been abandoned upstream.